RebeccaVandeWater/fs-journal/notes/09-node.md

 	}

 #NOTE - Right now, in the main.js, comment out the DbConnection.connect as it connects to databases, and we will do that later.
-D that same to the Auth0Provider in the startup.js unter the ConfigureMiddleWare function.
+Do the same to the Auth0Provider in the startup.js unter the ConfigureMiddleWare function.

 #SECTION - The tour of node
 - In the client folder, you will see your index.html folder